-Volume 2 (2015) Symposium 2014: Healthcare In the Balance: Balancing Competing Interests in Modern Health Law
+Volume 2, Issue 1 (2015) Symposium 2014: Healthcare In the Balance: Balancing Competing Interests in Modern Health Law

 The Belmont Law Review was officially established in 2012.
 The Law Review is the annually published student-managed, student-edited scholarly journal at Belmont University College of Law.
 In addition to publication, the Belmont Law Review hosts an annual symposium on a topic significantly impacting the legal community.
 This publication marks Belmont's second symposium, given in October 2014, on the subject of Healthcare in the Balance: Balancing Competing Interests in modern Health Law.